sphiria/yuisis/README.md

 # yuisis

-## A mediawiki docker container for gbf.wiki
+## A mediawiki docker image for gbf.wiki

 ### Environment variables